eXascaleInfolab/orbits/README.md

 ### Algorithms customization

-To include/exclude an algorithm from the benchmark
+To include/exclude an algorithm in/from the benchmark
 - open the file `TestingFramework/config.cfg`
 - update the line `#IgnoreAlgorithms =` with the list of algorithms to exclude